doujincafe/doujin-event-viewer/README.md

 If you have troubles (like not getting updates), please consider using the compiled release instead.
 It can be found [here](https://github.com/aikoofujimotoo/doujin-event-viewer/releases/latest).

+## Compiling from Source

+Before you compile the project, ensure you have the latest Node.js and Yarn.

+1. Clone the repository: `git clone https://github.com/aikoofujimotoo/doujin-event-viewer.git`
+2. Get inside: `cd doujin-event-viewer`
+3. Run `yarn build`

 ## Browser Compatibility

 This works on most modern browsers.
 This script doesn't support IE8 and below (Who uses those anyway).